Blog | Cloud Management | October 29, 2021

 4 measures you can take to maintain your public cloud tagging efforts

 Good tag management is not a one-and-done process.
-By developing a solid tag management strategy among key stakeholders and using resources like CloudCheckr, you can continually monitor tags to ensure that your resources are properly utilized.
+By developing a solid tag management strategy among key stakeholders and using resources like CloudCheckr CMx, you can continually monitor tags to ensure that your resources are properly utilized.
 Here are some additional steps that will help you maintain tagging best practices:

 1. Periodically audit tags